-The work of the science-fiction writer Bruce Sterling alongside others in creating the “cyberpunk” literary genre led him to cross paths with hacker groups in the United States in a key moment of its history: the late 80’s and early 90’s in which the wave of “crackdown” on hacker collectives has become widespread, especially in the wake of the US Computer Fraud and Abuse Act (CFAA) of 1986.
-His book “Hacker Crackdown” narrates the story of police chase after teenage hackers (Sterling 1993).
-Key in his depiction is the argument of how misguided the police attempts were in framing computer hacking as a serious criminal offense without understanding of the practice and its consequences.
+The work of the science-fiction writer Bruce Sterling alongside others in creating the “cyberpunk” literary genre led him to cross paths with hacker groups in the United States in a key moment of its history: the late 80’s and early 90’s in which the wave of “crackdowns” on hacker collectives has become widespread, especially in the wake of the US Computer Fraud and Abuse Act (CFAA) of 1986 and the UK Computer Misuse Act of 1990.
+His book “Hacker Crackdown” narrates the story of police chasing teenage hackers (Sterling 1993).
+Key to his depiction is the argument of how misguided the police attempts were in framing computer hacking as a serious criminal offense without understanding of the practice and its consequences.
 This period also saw the rise of several media darlings and misfits, the most famous being Kevin Mitnick, who became the mainstream media martyr after an incredible story of playing cat-and-mouse with the federal police in the United States.
-After being arrested, a mobilisation of hackers around the slogan “Free Kevin” took over the computer underground to clarify the misguidance and overreach of prosecutors in Mitnick’s case.
-Many other hackers’ stories rose to prominence in this period, including the hacker collective Legion of Doom (LOD) and their New York-based rival offshoot Masters of Deception (MOD).
+Following his arrest in 1995, a mobilisation of hackers around the slogan “Free Kevin” took over the computer underground to clarify the misguidance and overreach of prosecutors in Mitnick’s case.
+Many other hackers’ stories rose to prominence in this period, such as the hacker collective Legion of Doom (LOD) and their New York-based rival offshoot Masters of Deception (MOD).

 In the 2000s, scholarly attention to hackers and related communities of computer users picked up significantly, especially around Free and Open Source Software on the one hand and online gaming on the other (the latter being too large a field to touch on here, but see Coleman (2010a).
-Hackers in free software projects formed the subject of work by Kelty, Coleman, Karanovic, Hakken, and others (Kelty 2008, Coleman 2012, Auray 2003, Broca 2013).
+Hackers in Free Software projects formed the subject of work by Kelty, Coleman, Auray, Broca, and others (Kelty 2008, Coleman 2012, Auray 2003, Broca 2013).
 This literature connected work on hackers directly to issues of intellectual property and activism around it on the one hand, and also to questions about the liberal underpinnings of Free Software and the question of the putative liberalism and/or libertarianism of hackers themselves in the Euro-American context.
 Coleman and Golub (2008) argued most explicitly for refining our understanding of the differences within hackerdom by proposing several “genres” of hacking to get at distinctions with respect to the moral and technical orders different hacker groups inhabit.

 More recent publication and public debates around Free Software and hacker communities has shifted the focus to questions of gender discrimination and imbalance.
 Alongside the work of feminist and women hackers around computer collectives such as Systers, LinuxChix, Ada Initiative and Geek Feminism, new publications have addressed the question of extreme disparity in Free and Open Source projects where it is estimated that less than 2% of the contributors are women and other gender minorities (Ghosh 2005).
 Nafus (2012) has discussed the question of gender with respect to the ways in which the organising symbol of “openness” represents more than an alternative to the intellectual property regime and a mode of managing the collaborative efforts in software development.
 According to the author, the question of openness is accompanied with the insistence that gender plays no role in software development, serving in fact to disguise the mechanisms of exclusion of women and gender minorities from Free and Open Source projects.